How does the UK Autumn Budget 2024 affect foreign nationals living in the UK?

 The length of time you have been living in the UK will determine whether you can access the new FIG regime and optimise your position for any further tax years.

 There is still a window of opportunity between now and 5th April for non doms to claim the remittance basis if it’s relevant to them.
-In this period, non doms might want to be thinking about whether they can shelter overseas income from UK tax by claiming a remittance basis or selling assets to rebase their value to 5th April 2017 values for capital gains tax purposes.
+In this period, non doms might want to be thinking about whether they can shelter overseas income from UK tax by claiming a remittance basis or selling assets to rebase their value for capital gains tax purposes.

 Temporary repatriation facility (TRF)